- Mary Caldwell For the AJC

 High Falls, 76 High Falls Park Drive, Jackson.
 478-993-3053.

-Towaliga River in High Falls State Park is known as one of the state's top spots to catch hybrid and white bass, and the park is home to the tallest cascading waterfall south of Atlanta.
+Cascades on the Towaliga River give High Falls State Park its name.
+High Falls Lake is one of the state's top spots to catch hybrid and white bass, and the park is home to the tallest cascading waterfall south of Atlanta.

 Red Top Mountain, 50 Lodge Road SE, Acworth.
 770-975-0055.